 Safeguarding procedures are very robust.
 All staff prioritise children's safety and have a very good awareness of safeguarding issues.
 They are competent in the procedures to follow and who to contact in the event of any concerns about children or colleagues.
 Staff are fully aware of the nursery's designated child protection managers and the process to follow if they are concerned about any issues within their practice.
+Staff ratios exceed the minimum requirement throughout the day and this ensures that staff are able to supervise children well.
 Managers continue to monitor staff performance within the nursery rooms and ensure that staff are deployed effectively according to qualifications and experience with specific age groups of children.
 An extensive range of policies and procedures successfully underpin daily practice and regular reviews are carried out.
+A detailed log is kept of any complaints made by parents in line with the policy.
+All complaints are thoroughly investigated and any issues addressed.
 Extensive risk assessments for all areas of the building, the outdoor area and resources, ensures that children's safety remains paramount.
+All accidents and incidents are recorded.
+Parents are kept informed and these are reviewed on a monthly basis.
 Robust recruitment and vetting systems ensure all adults working with children are suitable to do so.
-Strong partnerships with a wide range of professionals has enabled practitioners to implement the Early Years Foundation Stage with confidence.
+Strong partnerships with a wide range of professionals have enabled practitioners to implement the Early Years Foundation Stage with confidence.
 As a result, they have a good understanding of the requirements to effectively monitor all children's skills, abilities and progress.
 Interventions are sought at an early stage to identify any group falling behind their peers or below their expected achievements, which results in children's needs being met effectively and relevant support services involved.

-Leadership is very good and focused improvement plans are in place to secure continuous improvement.
-The staff team share a vision to provide an excellent service for the children and their families, thus, making a positive difference to their lives.
+Leadership is very good and focussed improvement plans are in place to secure continuous improvement.
+The staff team share a vision to provide an excellent service for the children and their families therefore making a positive difference to their lives.
 They are very well motivated in their continuous professional development and are continually seeking ways to improve.
 Very good tracking and monitoring of overall provision by the manager, ensures that any areas for development are quickly identified and an appropriate action plan is implemented.
+A rigorous staff performance management system ensures that staff are well supported and have a wealth of opportunities to access training.
+Management assess the impact of this training on practice within the nursery.